redwoodjs/redwoodjs-com-archive/TUTORIAL.md

 }
 ```

-When React renders this component Redwood will:
+When React renders this component, Redwood will:

 - Perform the `QUERY` and display the `Loading` component until a response is received
 - Once the query returns it will display one of three states: